-In their cross-country regression analysis de la Fuente and Domenech (2006) find a relationship essentially like that in Example 3 with $\eta = 1$.15
+In their cross-country regression analysis de la Fuente and Domenech (2006) find a relationship essentially like that in Example 3 with $\eta = 1$.
+The authors find that the elasticity of GDP w.r.t. average years in school in the labor force is at least 0.60.